Do you currently use PDFs or Excel documents to communicate instructions to your operators?

-If you use either of these common malpractices, then you may need to take some extra time to create a plan for converting your processes to manufacturing apps.
+If you use either of these common malpractices, then you may need to take some extra time to create a plan for converting your processes to frontline operations apps.

-This guide will show you how to create a “process flow diagram”, or a visual map of all the steps that are included in an individual operation AND how to map it to a manufacturing app.
+This guide will show you how to create a “process flow diagram”, or a visual map of all the steps that are included in an individual operation AND how to map it to a frontline operations app.

 It can be used for visual instructions, control plans, quality inspections or other common procedures.
 It can also be used to combine documents that were previously separated.

-After you create this diagram, you will be able to build a manufacturing app in much less time.
+After you create this diagram, you will be able to build a frontline operations app in much less time.